Collier Falls Winery

-We hope our Platinum Wine Club members enjoy this incredible Estate Zinfandel from Collier Falls Winery, Barry Collier’s farewell vintage and a true treasure from this incredible boutique winery we have loved featuring over the years.
+We hope our Garagiste Wine Club members enjoy this incredible Estate Zinfandel from Collier Falls Winery, Barry Collier’s farewell vintage and a true treasure from this incredible boutique winery we have loved featuring over the years.
 Cheers!

 Map of the area

 I am very pleased to offer you the very last bottling of Collier Falls Hillside Estate Zinfandel from our 2016 vintage.
 This wine represents 25 years of growing estate fruit and making wine.
 I am retiring, with some regrets, but mostly fond memories, all starting with our 1997 Zinfandel.
 Fondly enough, that wine received a 90 Point Wine Spectator rating which helped us launch our brand.
 This wine continues in that tradition.

 During that time, I’ve put over 1,000 hours on a tractor and 1,500 hours on an ATV, and the miles are showing on me as well.
 But, I’ve lived a life that most people can only dream about.
 If you ever get a chance to do the same, take it.
 The land changes a person’s soul and a return to nature offers you open skies, fresh air, and a keen appreciation and awareness of the environment that we sometimes take for granted.

 I am proud of the accomplishments that the Collier Family has achieved, and both my sons and my wife, have my heartfelt thanks for allowing a city boy like me to become a farmer and winemaker.